kwei321/Deterministic-Optimization/README.md

 4. HW4 covers using scipy.optimize to perform optimizaiton of mathmatical expression

 5. HW5 covers how to formulate supply chain problem and electricity generation problem into linear optimization problem.
-The solution is obtained using CVXPY
+The solution is obtained using CVXPY.
+Note: This is a self-contained HTML which cannot be preview on github.
+The only way to view it is by downloading the html file and open it with a modern browser.